Democratic Women of Wake County

 TOPS Morning Club

-Take Off Pounds Sensibly (TOPS) Morning Club hosts 9:30 a.m. weigh-ins and 10:30 a.m. meetings Mondays at Hope Lutheran Church, 3525 Rogers Road, Wake Forest, and other locations.
-One-year membership to the nonprofit weight loss support program costs $32.
-For details, call Laura Wickwar at 919-621-3613 or go to www.tops.org.
+Take Off Pounds Sensibly (TOPS) Morning Club hosts 9:30 a.m. weigh-ins and 10:30 a.m. meetings Mondays at Hope Lutheran Church, 3525 Rogers Road, Wake Forest.
+One-year membership to the nonprofit weight loss support program costs $28.
+For details, go to tops.org.

-Specialized Recreation Services of the City of Raleigh offers three social clubs for individuals with developmental disabilities.
+Specialized Recreation Services of the city of Raleigh offers three social clubs for individuals with developmental disabilities.
 The clubs encourage the development of appropriate leisure and social skills.
-For details, call 919-996-2147.
+For details, call at 919-996-2147.

 Seniors dance club